DrishtantGithub/Seasons-of-code-2025/mini-projects/01_wine-classifier/README.md

 # Wine Dataset Classifier

-This mini-project is the **first assignment** completed as part of the **Seasons of Code Learning Program**.
+This mini-project is the **first assignment** completed as part of the **Seasons of Code 2025**.
 It uses the classic **Wine dataset** from the `scikit-learn` library to demonstrate multiple classification techniques and analysis tools learned so far.

 ---